 Republican state legislators across the country are pushing proposals to roll back essential child labor protections.
-According to the Economic Policy Institute, at least 10 states have introduced or passed such bills in the last two years.
+According to the Economic Policy Institute, seven states have enacted rollbacks since 2021.
 For example, in 2023, Arkansas Governor Sarah Huckabee Sanders signed into law a bill repealing safeguards, such as age verification on work for 14- and 15-year-olds.
+The Project 2025 roadmap for the Trump Administration would go even further by rolling back rules prohibiting the employment of children in particularly dangerous jobs.